babynus/projeqtor/projeqtor/docs/user/Gui.rst

 * Complex element (Tickets, Activities, …), it is possible to copy them into a new kind of elements.

-* For instance, it is possible to copy a Ticket (the request) into an Activity (the task to manage the request).
+* For instance, it is possible to copy a Ticket (the request) into an Activity (the task to manage the request) or meeting, periodics meetings as well as test sessions.

 .. compound::